Cortona Study Abroad Scholarship

 3) ATHENA print-out of your “AWARD PACKAGE FOR 2018-2019”

-In order to be eligible for need-based support, you must already have completed a form—that is, a FAFSA based on taxes filed in January of the previous year.
+In order to be eligible for need-based support, you must already have completed a Free Application for Federal Student Aid or FAFSA form—that is, a FAFSA based on taxes filed in January of the previous year.
 Once a FAFSA has assessed your financial need, that assessment is sent to the UGA Office of Student Financial Aid, where it becomes a part of your record in ATHENA.
 All scholarship applicants should provide one print-out of the page “Award Package for 2018-2019” located in your record when you log in to ATHENA.

 4) A LETTER OF RECOMMENDATION attesting to your academic qualifications and personal attributes.
 Ask your evaluator to explain how s/he knows you and how long s/he had an opportunity to observe your academic and personal accomplishments.
 For best results, you should seek a letter from a professor or instructor who has taught you an advanced or challenging subject.
 If you choose a recommender who is not university faculty, s/he should speak to extra-curricular or work activities that are highly relevant to your major or other professional goals.
 We strongly recommend that letters be written on official letterhead and signed by the author.
 A letter from a relative is not appropriate.